Knowing when, or if, to share information about your disability with potential or current employers is a tricky topic.

 Key points:

-You don't have to share information about your disability to potential or current employers, unless it is likely to affect your performance or ability to meet the requirements of the job
+• You do not have to share information about your disability with potential or current employers unless it is likely to affect your performance or ability to meet the requirements of the job

 As stated in the DDA, there is no legal obligation for a person with a disability to disclose information about their disability unless it is likely to have an effect on:

-“There’s nothing wrong with sharing disability information in your application if you want to be as upfront as possible,” Ms Heiner says.
+“There’s nothing wrong with sharing disability information in your application if you want to be as upfront as possible,” says Ms Heiner.

 “You can actually use the skills you’ve developed from your disability in your application.
 For example, problem solving, resilience, being adaptable, or being empathetic, which are all qualities employers are looking for.”